Entire home

 Special requests are subject to availability at the time of check-in.
 Special requests can't be guaranteed and may incur additional charges.

 - This property is managed by a professional host.
 The provision of housing is linked to their trade, business, or profession.
 Onsite parties or group events are strictly prohibited.
+For guests' safety, the property includes a carbon monoxide detector and a smoke detector in each accommodation.

 We should mention